Diocese of Salina: 1900 to 1930

+in 1902, the Sisters of St. Joseph opened the Nazareth Convent, their motherhouse in Concordia.The Capuchin Franciscans in 1908 started Hays Catholic College in Hays to provide high school and some college courses to boys.
+Today it is Thomas More Prep - Marian Jr/Sr High school.

+In 1913, the Sisters of St. Joseph arrived in Salina from Concordia to build a college for women.
+However, the entry the United States into World War I in 1917 prevented the start of its construction.In Abilene, the Sisters of St. Joseph opened the St. Joseph Home and Orphanage in 1915.
 After Cunningham died in 1919, Pope Benedict XV in 1921 named Francis Tief of the Archdiocese of Hartford as the third bishop of Concordia.
+Marymount College finally opened in 1922.
+Tief in 1924 opened the Home of the Little Flower in Concordia, a residence for the elderly.
+Tief also pioneered the religious vacation school movement in 1927.

+1930 to 1950

+The Sisters of St. Joseph in 1936 purchased the former YMCA building in Manhattan, Kansas, converting it into St. Mary's Hospital.
+Today it is Mercy Regional Health Center.

-During his tenure, Tief built or renovated eight churches, eight rectories, six schools, two convents, the Home of the Little Flower in Concordia (1924), St. Mary's Hospital in Manhattan (1936), St. Joseph's College and Military Academy in Hays (1931), and Marymount College in Salina (1922).
+During his tenure, Tief built or renovated eight churches, eight rectories, six schools, and two convents.
 He ordained 28 priests, built a new episcopal residence and chancery in Concordia (1926–1927), and established the Northwestern Kansas Register as the diocesan newspaper in 1937.
 Tief also pioneered the religious vacation school movement in 1927.
-Tief retired due to poor health in 1938.
+Tief retired as bishop of Concordia due to poor health in 1938.

-Monsignor Francis Thill from the Archdiocese of Cincinnati was appointed bishop of Concordia in 1938 by Pope Pius XI.
+Francis Thill from the Archdiocese of Cincinnati was appointed bishop of Concordia in 1938.
 Thill founded the Catholic Youth Organization of Concordia in 1939.
-Despite the lingering effects of the Great Depression, he liquidated the diocesan debt of nearly $250,000 in late 1942.
+Despite the lingering effects of the Great Depression of the 1930s, he liquidated the diocesan debt of nearly $250,000 in late 1942.On December 23, 1944, Pope Pius XII renamed the Diocese of Concordia as the Diocese of Salina, with Thill remaining as bishop.